stof/StofDoctrineExtensionsBundle/Resources/doc/configuration.rst

                             dir: "%kernel.project_dir%/vendor/gedmo/doctrine-extensions/src/Tree/Entity"
                             alias: GedmoTree # (optional) it will default to the name set for the mapping
                             is_bundle: false
+                        gedmo_sluggable:
+                            type: annotation
+                            prefix: Gedmo\Sluggable\SluggableListener
+                            dir: "%kernel.project_dir%/vendor/gedmo/doctrine-extensions/src/Sluggable"
+                            alias: GedmoSluggable # (optional) it will default to the name set for the mapping
+                            is_bundle: false

 .. note::